2022–23 ENPPI SC season

-The 2022–23 ENPPI SC season is the club's 38th season in existence and the 21st consecutive season in the top flight of Egyptian football.
-In addition to the domestic league, ENPPI will participate in this season's editions of the Egypt Cup and the EFA Cup.
+The 2022–23 ENPPI SC season was the club's 38th season in existence and the 21st consecutive season in the top flight of Egyptian football.
+In addition to the domestic league, ENPPI participated in this season's editions of the Egypt Cup and the EFA Cup.

 Overview

 On 17 September, it was announced that coach Jorvan Vieira would not continue in his position after ENPPI finished ninth last season.
 Ahmed Abdel Moneim (Koshary) was names as the successor.